Specification

 Access Revocation

-With time-period keys, access is automatically revoked within the period duration (15 minutes):
+With rotating wrapKeys, access is automatically revoked within the rotation interval (default: 1 hour):

 Publisher Compromise Scenarios